Quick Start

 command, the exec

-behavior, as it calls the specified executable directly:
+as Docker/OCI, because it calls the specified executable directly:

 $ singularity exec docker://alpine echo "\$HOSTNAME"